 WADA’s Statutes and Governance Regulations

 As a Swiss Foundation, WADA’s Statutes are approved and registered by the Swiss Authorities.
-The current version was adopted by the Foundation Board in April 2021 in response to the governance reforms approved in November 2018.
-A new revision is now on-going following the latest set of governance reforms approved by the Foundation Board in May 2022.
+The current version was adopted by the Foundation Board on 14 June 2023 in response to the latest set of governance reforms approved by the Foundation Board in May 2022.

-The Statutes are complemented by a set of Governance Regulations, which were also formally approved by the Board in April 2021.
+The Statutes are complemented by a set of Governance Regulations, which were formally approved by the Foundation Board on 14 June 2023 following the May 2022 governance reforms.

-In accordance with WADA’s Statutes, WADA’s current governance structure is composed of:
+In line with WADA’s 2022 governance reforms which are outlined further below, WADA’s new governance structure is composed of:

-- A 38-member Foundation Board (Board), the Agency’s highest policy-making body, with an equal number of representatives from the Sports Movement and Governments of the world.
+- A 42-member Foundation Board (Board), the Agency’s highest policy-making body, with an equal number of representatives from the Olympic Movement (OM) and Public Authorities (PAs).
+The composition will be as follows:

-- A 14-member Executive Committee (ExCo), which the Board delegates the management and running of the Agency to, including the performance of activities and the administration of assets.
-This also includes taking all decisions that are not reserved by the WADA Statutes to the Board.
+- A 16-member Executive Committee (ExCo), to which the Board delegates the management and running of the Agency, including the performance of all its activities and the administration of its assets.
+This also includes taking all decisions that are not reserved by the WADA Statutes or by the law to the Board.
+The composition will be as follows:

-- Currently, approximately one-third of the ExCo is made up of active or former international-level athletes.
+- Currently, approximately one-third of the ExCo is made up of former international-level athletes.

 - On an annual basis, the Agency seeks nominations from its stakeholders to fill all Standing Committee vacancies.

-- Ten Expert Advisory Groups and eleven Working Groups, which report as outlined in the chart below and play a key advisory role for the Agency in their areas of expertise.
+- Ten Expert Advisory Groups and several Working Groups, which report as outlined in the chart below and provide guidance or advice to the Agency in their areas of expertise.

 Governance Reforms